bensoer/cdk-ecs-ghost/README.md

 5. Wait for the CDK to complete deploying the project to your account

 By default cdk-ecs-ghost sets up all DNS with AWS Route53.
-You will need to login to your account and find your Nameservers and point whomever owns your domain to Route53
+You will need to login to your account and find your Nameservers and point whomever owns your domain to Route53.
+See https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html for details

 # Features
 - Simplified deployment using AWS CDK.
 Fill in the required minimum configuration and deploy!